eliaz5536/ShellSketch/README.md

 Blueprint Bash & Shell script template for the ease of development & implementation for shell scripting development.

 # ShellSketch
-ShellSketch is a complete customizable blueprint template bash script generator that allows you to build your own script template by the selection of your choice instead of relying on building the bash script for scratch, for any large-scale projects that involve shell-scripting and dealing with automation tasks to support such systems.
+ShellSketch is a complete customizable blueprint bash script template that provides the control to generate formatted shell scripts as a template by automation.

+This involves implementation of the following essentials:
+	- Formatted header format
+	- Description, notes and required dependencies of your project
+	- License type
+	- Selected ANSI Escape sequences (for custom shell scripts that require displaying color)
+	- Custom Log Level Messaging types (INFO, SUCCESS, WARNING & ERROR)
+	- Customized Command-Line Interface menu, with the addition of USAGE and HELP function.

 # Requirements
 It is recommended that you are on a **Debian** or **debian-based machine** (Ubuntu, Linux Mint, Zorin OS, Kali Linux and etc)